Honey offers significant health benefits - especially raw honey. Because not all honey is the same.

 Most large-scale honey producers heat and pressure-filter their honey.

-The pressure filtering removes all sediment from the honey, including tiny bits of wax and pollen grains.
+The pressure filtering of processed honey removes all sediment from the honey, including tiny bits of wax and pollen grains.

 The result is a very attractive product with a very long shelf life.